 Supporting information for Scottish Landlord Registration

-- one functioning smoke alarm in the room which is frequently used by the occupants for general daytime living purposes (normally the living room/lounge),
+- one smoke alarm installed in the room most frequently used for general daytime living purposes (normally the living room/lounge);

-- one functioning smoke alarm in every circulation space on each storey, such as hallways and landings, or in main room if no landing in upper storey
+- one smoke alarm in every circulation space on each storey, such as hallways and landings

-- all alarms should be ceiling mounted, and
+- all smoke and heat alarms to be ceiling mounted

 It may be that there is a more stringent standard of provision for detecting and giving warning of fire for example, in a house in multiple occupation (HMO) requiring to be licensed, or if work requires a building warrant.